Kenya Kabare Konyu

 Coffees

-This coffee has a citric acidity, a full body and flavors of cassis and berries.
+This coffee has a bright, sparkling acidity, a full, smooth body and flavors of rhubarb, herbs and tomatos.

 Variety: Batian, Ruiru 11, SL 28, SL 34